aaron-matt-edu/scores-highway/README.md

     git clone https://github.com/aaron-matt-edu/scores-highway.git
     ```

-1. Update the `connSettings` object with the info for your target SFTP server.
+1. Update the `sftpConfig` object in `config.js` with the info for your target SFTP server.
-1. Update the `initConfig` object with your Collegeboard credentials.
+1. Update the `collegeBoardConfig` object in `config.js` with your Collegeboard credentials.

 1. Create AWS Lambda function ZIP file.

     ```bash
     npm run clean && npm install && npm run package
     ```